PRICE TRANSPARENCY NOVEMBER 2022

-On average a simple estate comprising of a three to five bank accounts and a property, our costs would be in the region of £2,000 – £2,500 plus VAT, plus disbursements.
+On average a simple estate comprising of a three to five bank accounts and a property, our costs would be in the region of £3,000 – £4,000 plus VAT, plus disbursements (please note that this does not include dealing with utility companies in relation to any property comprised within the estate).
 Conveyancing costs for the sale of a property are not included in this and would be separate and a quote for this can be provided upon request.
 Please note that, no account of inheritance tax is made in giving the costs estimate, this will be payable on top.
 It is also given upon the basis that there are no foreign assets; there are no disputes between the beneficiaries in the division of assets and there are no claims to be made against the estate.

 In such cases we would undertake the following work: –

-• Undertake a Certainty Will search on the National Wills Register.
+- Undertake a REACH Will search on the National Wills Register.